Distribution-free Deviation Bounds and The Role of Domain Knowledge in Learning via Model Selection with Cross-validation Risk Estimation: Background

-The algorithm $\mathbb{A}$ returns a $\hat{h}^{\mathbb{A}} \in \mathcal{H}$ seeking to approximate a target hypothesis $h^{\star} \in \mathcal{H}$.
-The returned hypothesis can be an ERM hypothesis, but this is not necessary.
-In any case, such learning framework has an important parameter that is problem-specific: the hypotheses space $\mathcal{H}$, which has a strong impact on the generalization quality of the estimated hypothesis $\hat{h}^{\mathbb{A}}$, that is characterized by a small out-of-sample risk.

-The fundamental result in Statistical Learning Theory is the Vapnik-Chervonenkis (VC) theory \cite{vapnik1998,vapnik2000,vapnik1974theory,vapnik1971uniform,vapnik1974ordered2,vapnik1974ordered}, which implies that a hypotheses space $\mathcal{H}$ is PAC-learnable \cite{valiant1984} if, and only if, it has finite VC dimension ($d_{VC}(\mathcal{H}) < \infty$) \cite[Theorem~6.7]{shalev2014}.
-This means that, for any data generating distribution $P$, $L(\hat{h})$ is close to $L(h^{\star})$ with great confidence, if $N$ is sufficiently large.
-Therefore, it is possible to learn hypotheses with a finite sample, with precision and confidence dependent on the training sample size $N$ and the VC dimension (complexity) of $\mathcal{H}$.

-The VC theory is general, has a structural importance to the field, and is a useful guide for modeling practical problems.
-From its main results follow a quantity $N(d_{VC}(\mathcal{H}),\epsilon,\delta)$, that is the least $N$, given a hypotheses space $\mathcal{H}$, a margin of error $\epsilon$ and a confidence $\delta$, such that

-The bounds of VC theory are distribution-free, in the sense that inequality \eqref{typeI} holds with $N$ greater than $N(d_{VC}(\mathcal{H}),\epsilon,\delta)$ for all possible data generating distributions $P$.
-However, since the sample size $N$ depends on data availability, which may be conditioned upon several factors, such as technical difficulties and costs, the size $N(d_{VC}(\mathcal{H}),\epsilon,\delta)$ may not be attainable, and hence it may not be feasible to learn on $\mathcal{H}$ with low error and great confidence.

-In this context, the parameters $(N,\epsilon,\delta)$ are usually predetermined, and the only free component to be adjusted on VC theory's bounds is the hypotheses space or, more precisely, its VC dimension.
-This adjustment is usually performed via a data-driven selection of the hypotheses space, known as model selection (see \cite{ding2018,guyon2010,massart2007,raschka2018} for a review of model selection techniques).
-From now on, we use the words \textit{model}, \textit{hypotheses space} and \textit{hypotheses subspace} (of a hypotheses space) as synonyms.
-Once a model is selected, a hypothesis is then learned on it, so a hypothesis is learned via model selection.

-Learning via model selection is a two-step framework in which first a model is selected from a collection of candidates, and then a hypothesis is learned on it.
+In this context, learning via model selection is a two-step framework in which first a model is selected from a collection of candidates, and then a hypotheses is learned on it.
 Fix a hypotheses space $\mathcal{H}$, a collection of candidate subsets, or models,